dimw/simple-secrets-encoder/README.md

 ## Known Limitations
 - Only key-value maps without nesting are currently supported for encoding.
 - Use private key protected by a passphrase.
-- Add option for outputting to a different structured format (e.g. YAML to JSON).

 [RSA]: https://en.wikipedia.org/wiki/RSA_(cryptosystem)
 [ssh-keygen]: https://www.ssh.com/ssh/keygen/